Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Data registration and works by historians

 \subsection{Discussion of data registration}

-Using a focus-set of dioceses and removing bishops from lists in this way was done to help make the analysis more tractable.
-Long lists (above about 16) yield partial order suborders with a large ground set (many vertices).
-Counting linear extensions in MCMC is demanding.
-However, the dioceses and bishops removed are represented in few lists, so any bishop-specific estimates like $U_j$ would be very uncertain anyway.
+Removing bishops from lists in this way was done to avoid carrying out inference for a subset of latent $U$-process parameters (see \sec~\ref{sec:prior-main}) which the data don't inform as we would be integrating out near-prior marginals using MCMC.
+If we include them, the $U$-dimension is $\dim(U)=K\times 1408$ (with $K=11$ in \sec~\ref{sec:poHB2aRS6} and $K=22$ in \app~\ref{app:K-equals-18-posterior}).
+Removing them reduces the latent dimension to $\dim(U)=K\times 1223$, a 13\% reduction in the number of continuous variables.
 The prior is marginally consistent, so in this respect the analysis is unchanged.
+We loose $3$ of $374$ lists and $7$ lists are shortened, four loosing their last element.

-However, removing bishops from longer lists does remove information informing the parameters of the bishops remaining (in all the models we considered, including the partial order and Plackett-Luce models).
+Removing bishops from longer lists could remove information informing the parameters of the bishops remaining (in all the models we considered, including the poset and Plackett-Luce models).
 If we start with a list $Y=(j_1,...,j_n)$ with $n$ large then this supports the edge $\e{j_1}{j_n}$ relatively strongly.
 If the list is reduced to a list $(j_1,j_n)$ then the edge $\e{j_1}{j_n}$ is more weakly supported.
 If we have two lists $(j_1,j_2)$ and $(j_2,j_3)$ then we have support for $\e{j_1}{j_3}$.
 If we remove bishop $j_2$ then we loose this information.
-These examples suggest that dropping bishops makes our estimated partial orders less certain, and contain fewer order relations.
+These examples suggest that dropping bishops makes our estimated posets less certain, and contain fewer order relations.
 However, dropping bishops can remove evidence against orders.
 If we have three lists $(j_1,j_2)$, $(j_2,j_3)$ and $(j_3,j_1)$ then there is evidence for no order between $j_1$ and $j_3$.
 If we remove $j_2$ then we are left with evidence for the order $\e{j_3}{j_1}$.

-Considering the full 76 year period $[B,E]$, if we keep all lists overlapping the period with at least two bishops, and keep all dioceses and bishops we have 376 lists and 77 bishops.
-Restricting to dioceses of interest and bishops in at least two lists we have 371 lists and 59 bishops.
-The number of bishops drops significantly, which is helpful, but the number of lists hardly changes.
-Ninety percent of the lists remaining do not change at all, eight percent loose one member.
-We felt the change was sufficiently small it could be ignored and have not investigated further.